 When asked a simple yes/no question, humans automatically retrieve the correct response from memory.
 Automatic retrieval renders honest responding smooth and efficient-but it triggers cognitive conflict whenever 1 intends to give a dishonest response.
 This study explored whether cognitive conflict during dishonesty can be mitigated by experimental manipulations that have been demonstrated to boost cognitive control in general.
 Our results highlight 1 of these manipulations to be particularly efficient: Having responded dishonestly in the immediate past helps to counter conflict.
-By contrast, all remaining manipulations-frequent dishonest responding or overcoming cognitive conflict during dishonesty.
+By contrast, all remaining manipulations-frequent dishonest responding or overcoming cognitive conflicts that are unrelated to dishonesty-did not make any unique contributions to the resolution of conflict during dishonesty.
 Countering the automatic retrieval of honest responses is only possible if recent experiences have just paved the way for giving a dishonest response.